Sm0k367/epictech-army-v1/README.md

-Free Forever: Core labs always open and zero-cost Decentralized, Evolving: Built to plug new open models/APIs as they drop Radically Remixable: Every section is a modular component, ready to morph 📄 License
+Free Forever: Core labs always open and zero-cost Decentralized, Evolving: Built to plug new open models/APIs as they drop Radically Remixable: Every section is a modular component, ready to morph ❤️ Support & Sponsor
+If you love this project or use it in your own builds, consider sponsoring on GitHub or sending one-off support via Stripe

+Sponsor this project

+📄 License
 MIT — see LICENSE